ItsK1tty/w1tchdocs/docs/source/reference.rst

 network_is_session_started()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if session has started - you're fully connected, can control your character, and not hanging in the clouds.
+Checks whether a session has started - you're fully connected, can control your character, and not hanging in the clouds.

 **Parameters:**